Moor Rush (Juncus stygius)

 Natural communities

-This table lists the natural communities that are associated with Moor Rush.
+This table lists the natural communities that are associated with Bog Rush.
 Scores for natural community associations are: "significant" association (score=3), "moderate association" (score=2) or the species can be present but is only weakly associated with the community (score=1).

 Ecological landscapes